jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.IBitIndexer.this[int].md

 ## IBitIndexer.this[int] Property

-gets or sets a bit
+Gets or sets a bit

 ```csharp
 bool this[int index] { get; set; }
 ```

 #### Parameters

 <a name='Jcd.BitManipulation.IBitIndexer.this[int].index'></a>